krishaamer/green-filter-research/research/literature/investing.md

 “The piece of the settlement aimed at getting important information to customers is more understandable from a retail protection standpoint.
 Customers who lend crypto assets to a company in exchange for a promised return should get the information they need to assess the risks against the rewards.” https://www.sec.gov/news/statement/peirce-blockfi-20220214

 ## Food {#food}

+(**ROOS2023107623?**) identified 5 perspectives in a small study (*n=106*) of views on the Swedish food system:

+1.  *“The diagnostic perspective: All hands on deck to fix the climate”*
+2.  *“The regenerative perspective: Diversity, soil health and organic agriculture to the rescue”*
+3.  *“The fossil-free perspective: Profitable Swedish companies to rid agriculture and the food chain of fossil fuel”*
+4.  *“The consumer-driven perspective: A wish-list of healthy, high-quality and climate-friendly foods”*
+5.  \_ “The hands-on perspective: Tangible solutions within the reach of consumers and the food industry”\_

 — where to shop rankings for groceries